SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 ### Rearrange rows

 Allows the user to rearrange the order of rows using drag-and-drop.
 Technically, the rearrange state contains a map of changed row IDs and their corresponding new order (starting from 1 for the first row).
+The global action buttons can also be overridden when custom triggers are used to active the rearrange mode.

 :component-example{name="RearrangeRows" layout="fullWidth"}

 ### Rearrange columns

 Allows the user to rearrange the order of columns using drag-and-drop.
 Technically, the rearrange state contains a map of changed column keys and their corresponding new order (starting from 1 for the first column).
+The global action buttons can also be overridden when custom triggers are used to active the rearrange mode.

 :component-example{name="RearrangeColumns" layout="fullWidth"}